-(12) Obligations under Guarantees
+(12) Obligations under Indemnification and Similar Contracts

-The Company has obligations under certain guarantee arrangements, including contracts and indemnification agreements that contingently require a guarantor to make payments to the guaranteed party based on changes in an underlying measure (such as an interest or foreign exchange rate, security or commodity price, an index or the occurrence or nonoccurrence of a specified event) related to an asset, liability or equity security of a guaranteed party.
-Also included as guarantees are contracts that contingently require the guarantor to make payments to the guaranteed party based on another entity's failure to perform under an agreement, as well as indirect guarantees of the indebtedness of others.
+The Company has obligations under certain arrangements, including contracts and indemnification agreements that contingently require the Company to make payments to counterparties based on changes in an underlying measure (such as an interest or foreign exchange rate, security or commodity price, an index or the occurrence or nonoccurrence of a specified event) related to an asset, liability or equity security of a guaranteed party.
+Also included are contracts that contingently require the Company to make payments to the counterparties based on another entity's failure to perform under an agreement, as well as indirect guarantees of the indebtedness of others.

-The Company enters into certain derivative contracts that meet the accounting definition of a guarantee under ASC 460 (Guarantees).
-Such derivative contracts include certain written options, contingent forward contracts and credit default swaps.
-Although the Company's derivative arrangements do not specifically identify whether the derivative counterparty retains the underlying asset, liability or equity security, the Company has disclosed information regarding all derivative contracts that could meet the accounting definition of a guarantee.
+The Company enters into certain contracts that meet the accounting definition of a guarantee under ASC 460 (Guarantees).
+Such contracts include certain written options, contingent forward contracts and credit default swaps.
+Although the Company's derivative arrangements do not specifically identify whether the derivative counterparty retains the underlying asset, liability or equity security, the Company has disclosed information regarding all derivative contracts.
 In order to provide information regarding the maximum potential amount of future payments that the Company could be required to make under certain derivative contracts, the notional amount of the contracts has been disclosed.